libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **4.** Copy your Google CSE Key and Api Key to the api_keys folder or set Web_Search to False in the External Resources Sub-Agent.
 You can also change the search engine to Bing.

-**5.** To run Aetherius with it's custom API, open the Aetherius_Ai_Assistant folder and run: **windows_aethernode_install.bat**
+**5.** To run Aetherius with it's custom API, open the Aetherius_Ai_Assistant folder and run: **install_aethernode_windows.bat**
-Alternativly you can download and installit here: https://github.com/libraryofcelsus/AetherNode
+Alternativly you can download and install it here: https://github.com/libraryofcelsus/AetherNode
 This is the new default API for Aetherius.
 Installation Instructions can be found on the github page.

 AetherNode Google Colab if you don't have a GPU: <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/AetherNode_Public_Api.ipynb">